laher/gothx.vim/README.md

 A go plugin for vim/nvim, which only tries to do things that `gopls` doesn't do. thx.

+The idea of this **Experimental** plugin is:

+ * To provide features not currently supported by `gopls`, and to focus on modules-aware tooling.
+ * To avoid tools which are not actively embracing modules support (such as `guru`).
-The idea of this **Experimental** plugin is to provide features not currently supported by `gopls`.
-As `gopls` grows and matures, relevant features will be aggressively removed from `gothx.vim` (deprecated and replaced with messages 'use your LSC for this').
+ * As `gopls` grows and matures, overlapping features will be deprecated/removed from `gothx.vim` (deprecated and replaced with messages 'use your LSC for this').

 Note that this plugin doesn't ever hope to cover the same featureset as [vim-go](https://github.com/fatih/vim-go), (nor `govim`).

-However, vim-go's featureset overlaps with [more recent] LSPs, making it an awkward fit for a polymath like me.
+However, vim-go's large featureset overlaps with [more recent] LSPs, making it an awkward fit for a polymath like me.
 I like using the same LSP client across different languages, so I'd sooner only use other plugins which expressly avoid LSP-supplied features.

 ## Special love for vim-go